 From 1904 to 1986, the Evans and Jenkins families of Malad were the bank's principal stockholders.
 D.L.
 Evans, Jr., G.L.
 Jenkins, and McKinley L. Jenkins were principal officers for over 60 years, from about 1915 until their deaths.
 After World War II, Roland T. Evans became Chairman of the Board; Don S. Evans, Sr. became chairman in 1976 and continues to serve the bank in that position.
 In 1986, the Evans family purchased the Jenkins' interest and assumed ownership and control of the bank.

 Today, three generations of the Evans family participate in the bank's daily operations and on the board of directors.
 President John V. Evans, Sr. leads the bank with his Executive Managers: John V. Evans, Jr., CEO; John V. Evans, III, Executive Vice President of the Treasure Valley region; H. Scott Horsley, Executive Vice President and Chief Credit Officer; and Brenda Sanford, Chief Financial Officer.
-The current Board of Directors includes Chairman Don S. Evans, Sr., John V. Evans, Sr., John V. Evans, Jr., M. DeLell Evans, Don S. Evans Jr., Larry L. Evans, Paula D. Evans, Martha Evans-Gilgen, Glen R. Kunau, James J. Lynch, Susan D. Evans-Scarlett, and David L. Evans, IV.
+The current Board of Directors includes Chairman Don S. Evans, Sr., John V. Evans, Sr., John V. Evans, Jr., M. DeLell Evans, Don S. Evans Jr., Larry L. Evans, Paula D. Evans, Martha Evans-Gilgen, Glen R. Kunau, James J. Lynch, Susan D. Evans-Scarlett, David L. Evans, IV and Lex H. Kunau.